 Of course, UFO stands for “unidentified flying object” so, without further evidence, the Baltic Sea find remains just a UO.
 Further explorations are needed to determine exactly what’s down there, but these could be very expensive.
 If the object does turn out to be an alien spacecraft, it would be possibly the greatest discovery in the history of mankind; if, however, it’s just an unusually-shaped pile of rocks, the whole expedition would be a massive waste of money.
 So far, nobody has been prepared to take the gamble.

 Four miles off the Florida coast (and 50 feet down) is the Aquarius Reef Base, a marine research centre.
 Divers swim down to the base, then pop up through the wet porch into a scientific laboratory.
 The underwater facility measures 43 x 20 feet (similar to my flat), contains only basic home comforts (similar to my flat), and is located in an inhospitable, sometimes dangerous environment (exactly like my flat).

-If you think it’s tough sitting with the same people at work every day, spare a thought for the scientists aboard Aquarius.
 Six aquanauts at a time are locked in the facility, for periods of up to two weeks, all under the oppression of 2.5 atmospheres.
 Any arguments within the base need to be quickly resolved – anyone wanting to storm out for a long lunch would have to first undergo a 16-hour decompression procedure.